Fastest spinning millisecond pulsars: indicators for quark matter in neutron stars?: Conclusions and perspectives

 \subsection{Acknowledgments}

-The authors thank E. Giangrandi and L. Scurto for the useful comments.
+The authors thank E. Giangrandi, H. Grigorian and L. Scurto for the useful comments.
 C.G. acknowledges the Funda\c c\~ao para a Ci\^encia e Tecnologia (FCT), Portugal, through the IDPASC PT-CERN program and support of the Center for Astrophysics and Gravitation (CENTRA/IST/ULisboa) through grant project No. UIDB/00099/2020 and grant No. PTDC/FIS-AST/28920/2017.
-The work of V.S. was supported by national funds from FCT – Fundação para a Ciência e a Tecnologia within the projects UIDP/\-04564/\-2020 and UIDB/\-04564/\-2020, respectively, with DOI identifiers 10.54499/UIDP/04564/2020 and 10.54499/UIDB/04564/2020.
+V.S. gratefully acknowledges support from the UKRI-funded ``The next-generation gravitational-wave observatory network'' project (Grant No. ST/Y004248/1) and support from FCT – Fundação para a Ciência e a Tecnologia within the projects UIDP/\-04564/\-2020 and UIDB/\-04564/\-2020, respectively, with DOI identifiers 10.54499/UIDP/04564/2020 and 10.54499/UIDB/04564/2020.
 The work of O.I. was supported by the program Excellence Initiative--Research University of the University of Wrocław of the Ministry of Education and Science.
 D.B. and O.I. acknowledge the support from the Polish National Science Center under grant No. 2021/43/P/ST2/03319.
 I.L. would like to express his gratitude to the Funda\c c\~ao para a Ci\^encia e Tecnologia (FCT), Portugal, for providing financial support to the Center for Astrophysics and Gravitation (CENTRA/IST/ULisboa) through Grant Project No. UIDB/00099/2020 and Grant No. PTDC/FIS-AST/28920/2017.
-This work was produced with the support of INCD and funded by FCT I.P. under Advanced Computing Project 2023.10526.CPCA.A2, platform Cirrus.
+This work was produced with the support of INCD and funded by FCT I.P. under Advanced Computing Project 2023.10526.CPCA.A2 with DOI identifier 10.54499/2023.10526.CPCA.A2.